garlictech/anyupp/README.md

 The command fetches the config parameters and writes them into files in `libs/shared/config`.
 You need AWS credentials set in your environment with the appropriate access!

+**IMPORTANT**

+The configs are generated in `/libs/shared/config/src/lib/`.
+This folder is gitignored.
+Ensure that the configs are NOT checked in to github otherwise you WILL experience differences in your local and the remote environments.

 ## Executing cucumber/cypress tests

 After cloning the repo: